 The cause of the fire was determined to be unattended cooking and the fire caused extensive fire damage in the kitchen and heavy smoke damage throughout the rest of the structure.
 Damage was estimated to be approximately $80,000.

-This is the first fatal fire of the 2013-2014 academic year.
-Since 2000, there have been 163 campus-related fatalities identified by Campus Firewatch, with 87% of them occurring off-campus, where approximately 2/3 of the students across the nation live.
-Common factors in a number of these fatal fires include:
+This is the third fatal fire of the 2013/2014 academic year.
+Since 2000, 165 people have been killed in campus-related fires, with 87% of them occurring in off-campus occupancies, according to information compiled by Campus Firewatch.
+Common factors in a number of these fires include:

 - Missing or disabled smoke alarms

 - Fires starting in couches on porches or decks

 Since 2000, there has been a definite downward trend to campus-related fire deaths since its peak in 2006-2007 with 20 fatalities, but off-campus housing is still the greatest risk where over four out of five fire deaths occur.
 The last fatal fire in a fraternity was 2006 and the last residence hall fire death occurred in 2005, a testimony to the strong efforts being made by schools and communities across the country.

 Information on campus fire safety is available from Campus Firewatch, including a Campus Firewatch Information Sheet, a map showing the locations and details of campus-related fires since 2000 as well as educational material, including the video documentary 9 Fires.

 Recent Fatal Campus-Related Fires